tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

  - the ones that become `map`s

-If I can extract some `if` as a `filter`, that's always a win, because there are going to be less items downstream:
+If I can extract some `if` as a `filter`, that's always a win, because there are going to be fewer items downstream:

 ```python
 from itertools import starmap